Francois-chiv/Francois-chiv/README.md

 ### Hi there 👋
 🔭 **Projects I'm working on**
+- SecretProject that i cannot talk about here

 ⏸️ **Projects in standby**
 - Jarvis - Python voice assistant, voice recognition